Everyone has a personal responsibility to practice social distancing, frequent handwashing, cough/sneeze

 The CDC also recommends individuals wipe down all living, studying, working and eating areas before you leave any

 room in which you have been working or eating.
 This includes a private workspace or any shared-space location or

-equipment (for example, computers, A/V and other electrical equipment, copiers, desks and tables, chair arms, light
+equipment (for example, computers, audiovisual and other electrical equipment, copiers, desks and tables, chair

-switches, doorknobs, handles, etc.).
-To the best of your ability, you should clear desk and table surfaces in
+arms, light switches, doorknobs, handles, etc.).
+To the best of your ability, you should clear desk and table

-personal offices and workstations to aid in thorough cleaning.
-Using a hand sanitizer also is effective after
+surfaces in personal offices and workstations to aid in thorough cleaning.
+Using a hand sanitizer also is